jgmv/ncbi_data_analysis/README.txt

 - fetch_PubChem_compound.py: Retrieve PubChem records from CID list.
 - draw_chem.py: Draw chemical structures from a file containing CID and SMILES values (in each row, space-separated).
+- get_metadata_from_BioSample.py: Retrieve metadata from BioSample records' summary as a table.

 * Tell NCBI who you are by stating your e-mail address using '-email <your@email>'.
 Also, respect the NCBI guidelines for posting requests